Commonwealth Consolidated Acts

 "red ensign" means the Australian Red Ensign within the meaning of the Flags Act 1953 .

-"registered agent" , in relation to a ship, means the person whose name and address are entered in the Register in respect of that ship in pursuance of section 64.
+"registered agent" , in relation to a ship that is registered in the General Register or International Register, means the person whose name and address are entered in the relevant register in respect of that ship under section 64.

 "Registrar" means the Registrar of Ships referred to in subsection 48(1).